-EASUS Todo Backup is one the most feature-rich backup utilities on Windows, and once you’ve used it for a while, it’s not difficult to see why.
-While file backups, as expected, come in three different flavors (full, differential and incremental), the imaging actually comes with an option to create a Linux-based boot disc that should come in really handy should the worst comes to pass.
+EaseUS Todo Backup is one the most feature-rich and easy to use backup utilities on Windows, and once you’ve used it for a while, it’s not difficult to see why.
+Similar to Macrium Reflect, EaseUS Todo Backup comes in three different flavors (full, differential and incremental) and the imaging actually comes with an option to create a Linux-based boot disc that should come in really handy should the worst comes to pass.
 While the software allows users to schedule and perform custom backups anytime, by default, it performs a full backup each week, and differential backups every half an hour in case it detects any change in the system.
 For added security, the software allows you to encrypt the full system images that can be compressed at a fairly high level so as to occupy less space on the disk.

 AOMEI Backupper Standard is yet another great backup software for Windows that comes with all the features you’d expect in a free backup program.
 You can copy files, folders and entire partitions either manually or at scheduled intervals.
-Like Comodo, AOMEI also offers you the option to perform incremental and differential backups, which means once you’re done with the full backup the first time, the amount of time taken to do your subsequent backups reduce significantly.
+Like other backup tools in the list, AOMEI also offers you the option to perform incremental and differential backups, which means once you’re done with the full backup the first time, the amount of time taken to do your subsequent backups reduce significantly.
 The software also offers password protection and full encryption, and has is the ability to mount a backed-up image as a virtual local drive, which allows users to explore the image just like a standard Windows installation.

 You can also create full system images with AOMEI Backupper Standard, but you can’t clone the system partition for migration to other drives.
 As is the case with most backup software, those features are available only in the Professional and higher versions that cost $49.95 and above.